Beaver Creek Clean River Project

 One of the projects required in the LTCP is the Beaver Creek Clean River Project.
 The Project will provide for the treatment of combined sewer overflows from the Beaver Creek Sewer District, which is the largest contributor of overflows to the Hudson River in the Capital District.
 The Project will screen and disinfect over 300 million gallons of flow annually to greatly reduce bacteria counts and significantly improve the water quality of the Hudson River.

 The Project is a component of the LTCP that has an overall cost of approximately $55 million.
 These costs were estimated in the LTCP that was approved by NYS DEC, and the Albany Pool Communities in early 2014.
-The Albany Pool Communities have received a $10 million NYS Intermunicipal Grant, and a $5 million Grant from NYS DEC to offset project costs.
+A large portion of the project was funded through low-cost State Revolving Fund financing and a $10 million Intermunicipal Grant administered by the Environmental Facilities Corporation and a $5 million Grant from NYS DEC.

 View the Preliminary Design Report for the Big C Disinfection and Floatables Facility (PDF).